 The Fresh Gear ozone sanitizing machine reproduces the required environment that was utilized in the successful study, “Ozone gas is an effective and practical antibacterial agent”.

 However, in order for a disinfecting device to be used in a hospital setting, it would need to be designated as a Class II medical device.
 While we are optimistic, Fresh Gear machines have not yet been submitted for this approval process yet.

 Prior to the novel coronavirus emerging on the scene, our process was tested as to antimicrobial efficacy with the support of an independent laboratory.
 Bacteria counts under 1,000 CFU are generally considered as an acceptable level of infection risk.
 The tests we conducted were a worst-case scenario.
 It measured the pathogens, on the inside and outside of hockey gear, infected with bacteria counts in the hundreds of thousands of CFU (download PDF of the independent lab results here).

 The right amount of ozone, over the appropriate duration, has consistently proven to achieve up to a 4 log kill of almost all pathogens tested.

 A 30-minute cycle inside the machine would allow enough ozone to be generated, circulated, and then deactivated before the operator can open the door to remove the sanitized items inside.

-In our opinion, it is the ONLY way to safely use the sufficient amount of powerful ozone gas to shock treat and thereby sanitize, and even disinfect, different types of PPE.
+In our opinion, it is the ONLY way to safely use a sufficient amount of powerful ozone gas to shock treat and thereby sanitize various types of PPE.

-We will communicate results once testing has been completed.
+We will communicate the results once testing has been completed.